-During a stay in Jerusalem, Nahmanides worshipped in a synagogue that has recently been excavated and partially rebuilt and is now a tourist attraction in the Old City.
+During his time in Jerusalem, Nahmanides worshipped in a synagogue in what is now the Jewish Quarter of the Old City.
+It has been excavated and rebuilt and is a popular tourist attraction to this day.

 <!–Louis Jacobs, a British rabbi and theologian, served as rabbi of the New London Synagogue.
 Rabbi Jacobs lectures at University College in London and at Lancaster University.
 He has written numerous books, including Jewish Values, Beyond Reasonable Doubt, and Hasidic Prayer. © Louis Jacobs, 1995.
 Published by Oxford University Press.
 All rights reserved.
 No part of this material may be stored, transmitted, retransmitted, lent, or reproduced in any form or medium without the permission of Oxford University Press. –>